sftpgo/docs/docs/installation.md

 ## Commercial Marketplaces

-SFTPGo Enterprise is available on major cloud marketplaces, allowing you to quickly deploy pre-configured instances in your preferred environment.
-These offerings simplify installation and come with default settings, which can be easily adjusted to match your specific requirements.
+SFTPGo Enterprise is available on the main cloud marketplaces as pre-configured instances.
+The instances ship with default settings that can be adjusted to match your requirements.

 Marketplace offerings are available in plans that correspond to our Starter and Premium [on-premises](https://sftpgo.com/on-premises){:target="_blank"} tiers.
 For advanced requirements, a private offer can be arranged to provide the full capabilities of the Ultimate tier.